Alan Zweibel: Publishing

-His humor has appeared in such diverse publications as Esquire, The Atlantic Monthly, The New York Times Op-Ed Page, The Huffington Post, and Mad Magazine.

 Theater

 Zweibel's work has appeared both on and off Broadway.
 On Broadway, he co-wrote Fame Becomes Me with Martin Short, and collaborated with Billy Crystal on the Tony Award-winning production of 700 Sundays.
 Off-Broadway shows include Between Cars, Comic Dialogue, Bunny Bunny, and Happy.
 Taking to the stage himself, Zweibel is an ensemble performer in Celebrity Autobiography at New York's Triad Theater— and is a sought after keynote speaker.

 Film

 He co-wrote and co-produced Here Today (2021) with Billy Crystal (who also directed and starred alongside Tiffany Haddish), and was the co-writer for Dragnet (1987 film), The Story of Us (1999) and North (1994).